KNerzDHBW/ha-weishaupt/README.md

 **Note:**
 At least for some devices, this webserver is **really** unstable.
 * It crashes sometimes if it got too many accesses.
-* It answeres sometimes with only parts of the real page or with just the wrong page.
+* It sometimes answers with only parts of a page or serves the wrong page entirely.
-* It cannot handle simultianious accesses
+* It cannot handle simultaneous accesses
 * ...

 Use it with real care!